 The Library continues to monitor expenditures and makes every effort to ensure that it is meeting public needs.
-The budget for next year calls for a new library website and capital improvements to ensure the Library remains a welcoming location for local residents both digitally and physically.
-In addition, the Library plans to take the first steps in evaluating options to complete the second floor of the library.
+The budget for next year calls for furniture and technology upgrades to ensure the Library remains a welcoming location for local residents.
+In addition, the Library continues to evaluate options to complete the second floor of the library.
+In response to COVID-19, adjustments may be made in order to provide the best balance of service and fiscal responsibility.